blaze6950/MP3Player/README.md

 # MP3Player
-Music player audio files expansion .mp3.
-Implemented in C # with WindowsForms.
-Implemented in the MVP architecture.
-It is possible to view information about the track, cover, you can rewind playback.
-It is also possible to create playlists and customize the playback of tracks in playlists.
+This is an audio player which supports audio files with .mp3 extension.
+It is implemented on C# using WindowsForms.
+The architecture is MVP.
+This app supports the viewing of information about tracks, and displaying track covers.
+Also, the rewind playback is implemented.
+There is a feature for creating playlists and customizing the playback of tracks in playslists.
 <br>
 ![Screenshot2](image1.PNG)
 ![Screenshot](image.png)